MappingIndustries/fullstack-ts-test/README.md

 MONGO_PASSWORD=`<password>`
 SERVER_PORT=`<port>`

+6. rm -rf build/ && ts
+7. node build/server.js

-6. cd client
+8. cd client
-7. npm i
+9. npm i
-8. npm start
+10. npm start

 This will start the server and client applications concurrently, allowing you to interact with the project.